electrovir/lit-css-vars/README.md

 const BAD_VARS_SETUP_DO_NOT_USE: CssVarsSetup = {
     'my-var-name': 'blue',
 };

-// this errors because defineCssVars knows its input is too broad
+// @ts-expect-error: this errors because defineCssVars knows its input is too broad export const BAD_VARS_DO_NOT_USE = defineCssVars(BAD_VARS_SETUP_DO_NOT_USE);
-// @ts-expect-error
-export const BAD_VARS_DO_NOT_USE = defineCssVars(BAD_VARS_SETUP_DO_NOT_USE);

 /**